- Annual Enrollment

 Master of Chinese Economic and Political Affairs

 Master of Advanced Studies in International Affairs (executive degree)

 Ph.D. in Political Science and International Affairs

-Bachelor of Arts in International Studies / Master of International Affairs (for UC San Diego undergraduates only)
+Bachelor of Arts in Economics and Master of Public Policy (UC San Diego undergraduates only)

 - Info here